Guide

 Participating in a clinical trial offers patients access to new treatments while contributing to clinical research.
 Before joining, review the trial’s informed consent document and consider the following:

-Explore our article on trial eligibility for insights on finding the right trial and navigating the screening process.
+Explore our article on Clinical Trial Eligibility for insights on finding the right trial and navigating the screening process.

 Whether you’re a participant or a health care provider, understanding the drug development process empowers you to make informed decisions and support innovation in medicine.

-At PatLynk, we’re committed to make clinical trials accessible to all.
+At PatLynk, we’re committed to making clinical trials accessible to all.
 Explore our platform to learn more about clinical trials and to find the right clinical trial for you.

 P